PhD - Machine Learning and Game Theory

 The Robert Bosch GmbH is looking forward to your application!

-A combination of machine learning and multiagent aspects lies at the core of various methods that aim to address major societal challenges, and their underlying theories: from highly automated driving over shared mobility and urban congestion pricing to foundations in data-driven game-theoretic mechanism design.
+A combination of machine learning and multi-agent aspects lies at the core of a wide range of methods and theories that aim to address major societal challenges: from highly automated driving over shared mobility, urban congestion pricing and decentralized power generation to foundations in data-driven game-theoretic mechanism design.

-The goal of this PhD thesis is to distill promising research questions from these areas, and answer them:
+The goal of this PhD thesis is to distill promising and general research questions from these areas, and answer them:

-- Help shape the future: You develop new models (model classes with good inductive biases for given data sets/tasks), algorithms, and potentially theory (prove mathematical theorems).
+- Help shape the future: You develop new models (model classes with good inductive biases for given tasks), algorithms, and/or theory (prove mathematical theorems etc.).

-- Integrated implementation: You code and evaluate algorithms on relevant data sets and tasks.
+- Integrated implementation: Code and evaluate your algorithms on relevant data sets and tasks.

-- Experience cooperation: The Benefit from being part of one of the globally leading AI industry research labs - the Bosch Center for Artificial Intelligence (BCAI).
-Interact and learn from experts and fellow students in diverse fields of AI.
-Perform exclusively academic research with excellence (i.e. no industry project duties).
+- Experience cooperation: Benefit from being part of a leading AI industry research lab, the Bosch Center for Artificial Intelligence (BCAI).
+Participate in academic interactions within the BCAI research team and perform exclusively academic research with excellence (i.e. no industry project duties).

 - Education: Excellent degree (Master) in mathematics, computer science, physics or similar